Frequently Asked Questions (FAQ)

 Q22.
 Our club/league used Cricket Statz in the past but stopped some time back.
 How can I get access to my old stats?

 You need to contact the administrator of your club/league and ask them for your old stats.
 Administrators typically make a copy of their stats for record-keeping purposes before their subscription expires.
-Unfortunately. once a database expires then stats reports can no longer be run via our system and expired databases are deleted sometime after 12 months of expiry.
+Once a database expires then stats reports can no longer be run via our system and expired databases are deleted after 12 months of expiry.

 Q23.
 How do I ensure the Net Run Rate (NRR) is calculated correctly on the points table report?